-So, I don’t get as many changes to do public communication of climate science as I’d like and its made a bit trickier for me here as I think (probably correctly) that my German is not good enough to be clear and authoritative on the subject, and that bothers me.
+So, I don’t get as many chances to do public communication of climate science as I’d like and its made a bit trickier for me here in Austria as I think (probably correctly) that my German is not good enough to be clear and authoritative on the subject, and that bothers me.

 Anyway I came across Ed Hawkins blog about participating in the Hay Festival – at which he says “The Festival had paired up three environmental scientists with three artists and authors to produce a series of hour-long live events, and provided us with an opportunity to talk about science with a very different audience.”
 And I think its pretty awesome!
 Go and have a read/look/listen on his blog …